devjn/GithubSearch/README.md

 # GithubSearch

-Hybrid Android and iOS app for searching users and repos at Github
+Android and iOS app for searching users and repos at Github

 Android             |  iOS
 :-------------------------:|:-------------------------: